 Afghanistan is a very familiar name to American students.
 Many have relatives and friends who have served in military and civilian capacities there.
 But most American students have very little understanding about Afghanistan.

-Asia Society's new website, Homeland Afghanistan, explores the geopolitical and cultural heritage of the region through 75 video episodes, featuring leading experts as well as hundreds of archaelogical finds, paintings, literary works, music, photographs, and documentary films.
+Asia Society's website, Homeland Afghanistan, explores the geopolitical and cultural heritage of the region through 75 video episodes, featuring leading experts as well as hundreds of archaelogical finds, paintings, literary works, music, photographs, and documentary films.

 Primary Source, an institution dedicated to global education, has put together video training that provides an overview of the site's content and navigation, and ideas for how K-12 teachers might use the resource and the primary sources included within with their students.
 The videos below offer practical teaching and learning activities for different types of primary resources, as well as for different historical periods.